What Is the Difference Between Propane and Natural Gas?

 Propane is preferable for residential use because it’s convenient, versatile and cost-effective.
 Its low carbon footprint and greenhouse gas emissions also appeal to many homeowners.
 Either option may prove more affordable for your home depending on the current market prices, your location, frequency of use and delivery and how much gas you typically consume in a given period.

-Previous Article What Tools Are Needed for Gas Welding?
-Next Article The Perfect Pint: How CO2 Is Used in Beer
+Previous Article Tools and Equipment Needed for Gas Welding Next Article The Perfect Pint: How CO2 Is Used in Beer